kiranjthomas/sarahrblyth/README.md

 1. update `<insert-title-of-post>` with the title of your post
 1. update date with the current date
-1. add contents of your post using markdown
+1. paste contents of your post from step 1
 1. save your file by scrolling to the bottom and
     1. adding a description for what you added
     1. clicking `Commit new file`